One Week in Scotland | Travel Itinerary and Guide

 Day Three – Cairngorms National Park

-Continuing our journey north, we enter the mountainous region of the Scottish highlands and the ancient forests of the Cairngorms National Park.
+Continuing our journey north, we enter the mountainous region of the Scottish highlands and the ancient forests of the Cairngorms National Park, which is also one of the Best National Parks in the UK.
 The main point that we will be basing our day’s adventures from will be the central hub of Aveimore.

 This small village has expanded rapidly over the last few years as it is the perfect place for outdoor enthusiasts to base themselves and explore the surrounding countryside.